 So, I’m just wondering… whatever happened to trusting one’s own gut?
 Is it unfashionable to do so?
 Politically incorrect?
 Fattening?
 There must be a reason that so many people have stopped doing it.

-As a relationship coach and couple’s mediator who works with couples trying to overcome infidelity and broken trust, I hear this kind of thing all the time:
+As a marriage conflict specialist who works with spouses trying to overcome infidelity and broken trust, I hear this kind of thing all the time:

 “My husband is constantly texting a female co-worker.
 He says they’re just friends, but he guards his phone like it carries state secrets and leaves the room to text her.
 When I tell him it bothers me, he says I’m controlling and accuses me of not wanting him to have any friends.
 Now he’s locked his phone and won’t give me the password.
 He says I’m paranoid and it’s my problem.”

 “My wife has struck up a friendship with a man from her gym.
 They’re constantly texting back and forth and sending workout pictures of themselves.
 She says I’m insecure and they’re just friends, but yet she instantly deletes her text message history after they’ve texted.
 If I ask to read their texts, she says that I don’t respect her privacy.”